 Do I Need an Attorney to File a Lawsuit?

-Under Ohio law, it is not required that you have legal representation to pursue a lawsuit against a negligent party.
-However, it is strongly recommended that you consult with an attorney if you are injured as the result of someone else’s wrongdoing.
+Under Ohio law, you are not required to have legal representation to pursue a lawsuit against a negligent party.
+However, it is strongly recommended that you consult with an attorney if you are injured as a result of someone else’s wrongdoing.

 Too often, unrepresented injured parties end up settling their case for far less than it is worth, or worse, end up waiting too long and being unable to pursue compensation.

 A lawyer can help make sure that you receive the maximum recovery allowed by law.
 They will fight for you to get compensation for all of your losses.
-In addition to advocating for you and your family, they can conduct an independent investigation into what caused your injuries and help collect evidence to prove your case.
+In addition to advocating for you and your family, they can independently investigate what caused your injuries and help collect evidence to prove your case.

 How We Can Help

 At Slater & Zurz, we know Ohio law.
 With over a century of collective experience, we know what it takes to win personal injury cases.
 We have recovered over $500 million on behalf of our clients and will relentlessly pursue justice for you and your loved ones.

 Let us help you today.
 We have the experience you need to get the results that you want.
 Do not settle for less.
 Contact our office immediately after your accident or injury to ensure we can meet all statutory timelines on your case.
-Our car accident lawyers are here for you 24 hours a day, seven days a week.
+Our Columbus car accident lawyers are here for you 24 hours a day, seven days a week.
 Call (614) 756-2714 to get started with a free, no-obligation consultation.